ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-07-03-devlog-calamancy.md

     It is possible to compute for this value at the token level, but this leads to an imbalanced dataset (e.g., there are many unlabeled tokens).
     So I followed what [Deleger et al., (2012)](#deleger2012gold) and [Brandsen et al., (2020)](#brandsen2020gold) did and computed for the pairwise F1-score as well.

-- **Mini-retrospective meetings**: During the initial months of the annotation phase, we conduct sync meetings to talk about confusing examples and labels.
+- **Mini-retrospective meetings**: During the initial months of the annotation phase, I conducted sync meetings to discuss confusing examples and labels.
-    Confusion may involve edge-case examples or vagueness in the annotation guidelines.
+    Confusion usually came from edge-case examples or vagueness in the annotation guidelines.
     We try to resolve this by updating the guidelines or correcting our past annotations.

 - **Assess if we need more annotations**: For this annotation project, I have two stop conditions: (1) if the train curve doesn't improve or (2) if we reached at least 5000 examples.
-    Prodigy provides a [`train-curve`](https://prodi.gy/docs/recipes#train-curve) command to check if we still need more training examples.
+    Prodigy provides a [`train-curve`](https://prodi.gy/docs/recipes#train-curve) command to check if we still need more examples by learning a model at 25%, 50%, and 75% of the training set.

-    For the most part, the trend points to us annotating more data, but my budget is running out and I have other things to do, so I stopped after we reached 7000 examples.
+    For the most part, the trend points to us annotating more data, but my budget is running low and I have other things to do, so I stopped after we reached 7000 examples.
     I'm definitely game to annotate a few more, but in the future I'd want to include other useful labels such as morphological features or parts-of-speech (something for Universal Dependencies) in my next annotation project.

 Here's a chart on how our IAA metrics improved over time.